ChanrajMandok/deribit_volatility_surface_area/readme.md

 ### 1. Theoretical Foundations

 #### Monotonicity in Time-to-Maturity (Calendar Arbitrage)
 Historical data suggests that calendar spreads, which involve opposite positions in options with different expirations but identical strikes, rarely guarantee a risk-free profit.
-Our methodology ensures that the implied volatility for a given strike doesn't decrease with a longer time-to-maturity.
+My methodology ensures that the implied volatility for a given strike doesn't decrease with a longer time-to-maturity.
 This aligns with the notion that extended durations inherently introduce more uncertainty, thereby justifying a non-decreasing volatility trend.

 #### Convexity in Strikes (Butterfly Arbitrage)
 The butterfly spread, composed of three options of the same type and expiry but with varying strikes, should not yield arbitrage profits.
 Empirical studies, like that of Dumas, Fleming, and Whaley (1998), validate this perspective.
-Our model ensures that the second derivative of implied volatility concerning the strike price remains non-negative.
+My model ensures that the second derivative of implied volatility concerning the strike price remains non-negative.
 This not only prevents butterfly arbitrage opportunities but also reflects observed market behavior.

 #### Monotonicity in Strikes (Strike Arbitrage)
 The variation of implied volatilities across different strikes is evident in phenomena such as the "volatility smile" and the "volatility skew".
-Backed by Black's approximation (1976) and various market crash models, our methodology enforces a structure wherein implied volatility either increases or remains unchanged as strike prices decrease.
+Backed by Black's approximation (1976) and various market crash models, my methodology enforces a structure wherein implied volatility either increases or remains unchanged as strike prices decrease.

+---

 ### 2. Practical Implications